 Table of Contents

-Keep in mind that there is no book that has all of these parts.
-Use this list instead to make sure you have the right content in the right category, and that elements of your book appear in the sequence in which they are expected.
+Keep in mind that all of these parts of a book don’t appear in every book published.
+Use this list instead to make sure you have the right content in the right category, and that parts of your book appear in the sequence in which they are expected.

 The pages at the beginning of a book before the body of the book.
 These pages are traditionally numbered with lowercase roman numerals.